Cohen-Or/cohen-or.github.io/posts/rsaa1.md

     return pd.concat(predictions).apply(lambda x: 1 if x > 0.5 else 0)
 ```

-The above mentioned steps are repeated every six months for a given prediction window and  λ value for each asset class (see  algorithm1 above).
+The above depicted steps are repeated every six months for a given prediction window and  λ value for each asset class.
 As we know, the jump penalty factor λ is a critical hyper-parameter that directly affects the accuracy of the classifier.
-Its fine-tuning is the interesting part where the researches deployed a CV optimization method based on a financial outcome rather than a statistical measure such as ROC-AUC.
+Its fine-tuning is the interesting part where the researches deployed a CV optimization method based on the financial outcome rather than on a statistical measure of classification such as ROC-AUC.

 To asses the financial performance of algorithm 1, we will calculate the Sharpe Ratio of a regime switching strategy termed "0/1 strategy" [4] based on the predictions of algorithm 1 for a range of λ values.
 The 0/1 strategy is a just simple binary strategy that alternates between 100% investment in the risky asset and a 100% investment in a risk free asset.

 The researchers chose to use a five-year window for the CV part, meaning that during a five-year window we biannually call algorithm1 and compute the Sharpe Ratio for the 0/1 strategy during that period.
-We then select the λ value that yields the highest Sharpe Ratio across all 10 periods (5 years X 2H) to generate the out-of-sample (OOS) forecasts for the next six-months.
+We then select the λ value that yields the highest Sharpe Ratio across all 10 periods (5 years X 2) to generate the out-of-sample (OOS) forecasts for the next six-months.
 ```python
 def algorithm2(jump_penalties, test_start, test_end, asset_returns):
 	biannual_windows = pd.date_range(start=test_start, end=test_end, freq='6MS')